Tags

 Like we said before, you’ve got to keep in touch with customers after the first interaction.
 Send a follow-up message to check they’re happy with whatever they bought, remind them that they can contact you if necessary—and ask for feedback.

 Make sure you remind them about payments and renewals (it’s so easy to forget).
-Send messages with personalized offers for their birthdays, and ask them to join affiliate and referral schemes.
+Send messages with personalised offers for their birthdays, and ask them to join affiliate and referral schemes.

 If they’ve complained about an issue that was your company’s fault, you could make a personal phone call or offer them a discount on your product or service.
 Agents should develop the leadership skills to decide when this approach is appropriate without having to ask a manager.